Heamin Choi

-Heamin Choi (born January 11, 1984) is a race car driver.
+Heamin Choi (born January 11, 1984) is a Korean race car driver.
 He is the first Korean driver to race in the American Open Wheel Series (Pro Mazda, USF2000), and the first Korean driver to participate in any race held in the United States.
 He has won the 2005 BAT Championship (Formula Korea), 2006 Korea GT championship (GT1), and 2013 Super Race GT driver's title.
 He was also the Samsung Everland scholarship driver through year 2003 to 2005.
 In 2016, Choi participated in IndyLights.

 Early career

-His racing career started at age 15 with his debut at the 1999 Carman Park Kart Grand Prix.
+Choi's racing career started at the age of fifteen with his debut at the 1999 Carman Park Kart Grand Prix.

 Also in 1999, he entered the team Redstone under Hong Suk Cho, the team director.
-He finished 4th at his second race.
+He finished fourth at his second race.

-In 2000 he finished 2nd in the Japan New Tokyo Circuit Freshman Kart Race Time Trial.
+In 2000, he finished second in the Japan New Tokyo Circuit Freshman Kart Race Time Trial.

 By winning five times in the Korean Kart series, he started gaining attention as a Kart prodigy in the Korean motorsport community.

 Choi gained more experience in riding kart at various track with different conditions such as wet and street track.
 However, in early 2001, he was injured on his left rib at the Japanese Kart race which had forced him to temporarily stop kart races with high g-force.